 Rules and Regulations for Gorilla Trekking in Uganda

 There are clear rules and regulations that apply to trackers in the park including keeping a seven-meter distance from the gorillas at all times, no smoking or eating in the presence of gorillas, no flashes on digital cameras, persons with infectious diseases are not permitted to track, among others.
 The rules are always explained in detail to all trackers at the pre-tracking briefing.

 What to wear and What to carry for your gorilla trekking safari

 It is important to wear the right attire and gear for a gorilla trekking expedition.
 Unlike the Batwa pygmy and Bakiga who live near the forests with the gorillas and can afford a casual stroll through the forest barefooted, regular people like us need the right attire for this adventure.

 1. Wear a long sleeve shirt and trousers to reduce scratches from vines and thorns in the jungle.

 2. Carry a rain coat as rain is very common in the tropical rain forests.

 3. Wear good hiking shoes that cover well above the ankles.
 The forests can get wet and muddy and slippery so it is imperative one wears good hiking boots.

-6. Carry lunch pack which are normally provided by the lodge
+6. Carry lunch packs which are normally provided by the lodge.